-- Incorporated by reference from Diamondback Energy, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2012 filed with the Securities and Exchange Commission on March 1, 2013. - Incorporated by reference from Diamondback Energy, Inc.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2013 filed with the Securities and Exchange Commission on August 8, 2013.
+^{} Incorporated by reference from Diamondback Energy, Inc.'s Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 1, 2013.

 Report of Independent Certified Public Accountants

 Board of Directors Gulfport Energy Corporation

 We have audited the accompanying statements of revenues and direct operating expenses of working and revenue interests of certain oil and gas properties (the "Properties") owned by Gulfport Energy Corporation ("Gulfport") for the years ended December 31, 2011 and 2010.
 These statements are the responsibility of Gulfport's management.
 Our responsibility is to express an opinion on these statements based on our audits.